Country of Origin

 Financial interests: click here

-Desktop system: Source: HP Z230 work station Win10/64; USB bridge: Singxer SU-2; DAC: iFi Pro iDSD Signature; Clock: LHY Audio OCK-2; Head/speaker amp: Enleum AMP-23R; Speakers: EnigmAcoustics Mythology M1; Headphones: Final D-8000 & Sonorous X, Audeze LCD-XC, Raal-Requisite SR1a
+Desktop system: Source: HP Z230 work station Win10/64; USB bridge: Singxer SU-2; DAC: Sonnet Audio Pasithea; Clock: LHY Audio OCK-2; Head amp: Kinki Studio THR-1; Speaker amp: Crayon Audio CFA-1.2; Speakers: EnigmAcoustics Mythology M1;

-Upstairs headfi system: FiiO R7; Headphones: Meze 109 Pro
+Upstairs headfi system: FiiO R7; COS Engineering D1; Cen.Grand Silver Fox; Headphones: Meze 109 Pro, Raal 1995 Magna

 2-channel video system: Source: Oppo BDP-105; All-in-One: Gold Note IS-1000 Deluxe; Loudspeakers: Zu Soul VI; Subwoofer: Zu Submission; Power delivery: Furutech eTP-8, Room: ~6x4m

 Silencio.
-Depending on whom we ask about audiophile network switches aka LAN distributors, today's landscape still falls somewhere in the pre Noel Lee era.
-Lamp cord was all the ambitious audiophile needed.
-Then the meteor of Monster Cable struck and dinosaurs died off en masse.
+Depending on whom we ask about audiophile network switches aka LAN distributors, today's landscape could still fall into the pre Noel Lee era.
+Then lamp cord was all the ambitious audiophile needed.
+Into that scene the meteor of Monster Cable hit and dinosaurs died off en masse.
 Forward to 2023.
 Thunder Data Co.
-Ltd. of Zhuhai are experts in hardware/software development engineering and project management dedicated to applying enterprise level storage technology to high-end consumer electronics.
-Silent Angel are a sister brand led by Eric Huang Jian who holds a PhD in computer science from the University of Minnesota-Twin Cities; and Chorus Chuang with a masters degree in electrical engineering.
-They launched their Quiet Celestial in Taiwan in 2014.
-Though their engineering background in packet tech told them otherwise, they noted that networked audio suffered sonically versus CD.
+Ltd. of Zhuhai are experts in hardware and software development engineering and project management dedicated to applying enterprise-level storage technology to high-end consumer electronics.
+Silent Angel are a sister brand led by Eric Huang Jian with a PhD in computer science from the University of Minnesota-Twin Cities; and Chorus Chuang with a masters degree in electrical engineering.
+In 2014 they launched their Quiet Celestial in Taiwan.
+Though their engineering background in packet tech told them otherwise, they still noted that networked audio suffered sonically versus CD.
 As do others in this sector, they now focus on eliminating UHF noise, lowering jitter and designing superior power supplies to elevate digital music streaming.
 They've written their own audio OS for turning a Raspberry Pi 4 Model B into a Roon Core.
 Just three years ago they only had the budget Bonn N8 switch.
-Now they already offer various music servers/streamers, music storage, linear power supplies and today's top Rhein Z1 Plus server and Genesis GX master clock.
+Today they offer various music servers/streamers, music storage, linear power supplies and the top Rhein Z1+ server and Genesis GX master clock of this review.

 A Kaohsiung Audio Show system with Børresen speakers, Aavik integrated and Shunyata cabling and power delivery.

 The Silent Angel clock offers four temperature-controlled 369ps-jitter clock-distributing BNC, two each at 10/25MHz.
-The internal "radar-grade SMPS" can be bypassed with an external 12VDC linear supply like their own Forester F2.
+The internal "radar-grade SMPS" can bypass with an external 12VDC linear supply like their Forester F2.
 There's a ground terminal for an external grounding box and a standard IEC inlet.
 The chassis combines an inner galvanized steel box with a curvy outer aluminium-alloy layer.

-As to brand names, I find today's especially clever, evocative even.
+As to brand names, I find today's clever, even evocative.
 A silent angel elevates the concept of the perfect butler to the next octave.
-Invisible by lacking a physical body, an angel's benign influence here manifests as pure silence.
-That's audiophilia's synonym for absence of high-frequency noise and its deleterious impact on the optimal functioning of digital kit.
-Getting out of the way by absence of ego and physical limitations suggests a sonic guardian angel with no stretch of the imagination.
+Invisible with no physical body, an angel's benign influence here means pure silence.
+That's audiophilia's idea of no high-frequency noise and its deleterious impact on the optimal functioning of digital kit.
+Getting out of the way with no ego or physical limitations suggests a sonic guardian angel with no stretch of the imagination.
 Poetic and clever!